fluencelabs/nox/sdk/rust/doc/src/sdk_overview.md

 # Fluence SDK overview

 Fluence SDK consists of two crates: `main` and `macro`.
 The first one is used for all memory relative operations and logging (please see [App debugging](./app_debugging.md) section for more information).
 The second one contains a procedural macro to simplifying the entry function signature.
+These crates can be used separately of each other but the more preferred way is using of global `fluence` crate that reexport all other.
+In `edition 2018` rust it can be done by add `use fluence::sdk::*` to the source.

 ## App without SDK